 Healthcare consumerism will require a massive change in the way healthcare professionals market, deliver, and charge for their services.
 In particular, healthcare providers will need to focus on building their brands as they strive to operate more like a retail business in a highly competitive market.

-As healthcare moves toward value rather than volume as a central organizing principle, patient care and service provider compensation will undergo a profound transformation.
-The state of healthcare is constantly being refined, but the result, with healthcare consumerism on the rise, should be a more efficient, cost-effective system for all.
+As healthcare moves toward value rather than volume, patient care and service provider compensation will undergo a profound transformation.
+The state of healthcare is constantly being refined.
+With healthcare consumerism on the rise and the consumerism definition continually evolving, this should generate a more efficient, cost-effective system for all.

 DataPath Summit is a cloud-based platform for CDH account administration, including FSAs, DCAP, HRAs,and QSEHRAs, and features secure, streamlined financial processing, including debit cards and electronic payments.